*All of my articles are of my own individual opinions and is by no means representative of any institution’s views.

 1. Appearing important will brought more people to you as the rest are attracted to, and believed in, the dazzle of you being in great height among the crowd.

 2. Over time, as people deal with you more, they can slowly adjust their belief to who you truly are.
-Only appearing important but offer no true value will drift people away once they realise the discrepancy in their belief and reality.
+Only appearing important but offer no true value will drive people away once they realise the discrepancy in their belief and reality.

 3. Having true value is when you have something people need or want.
 That’s the ultimate way to make you important to most people.